prgrphnrtr/mUPC/UPCRoP/UPCRoP.md

 ###### Rule 51 - Reply to Defence to revocation

-Within two months of service of the Defence to revocation t he claimant may lodge a Reply to the Defence to revocation  together with any Defence to an Application to amend the patent  pursuant to Rule 43.3 and 55 as well as any Defence to the Counterclaim for infringement pursuant to Rule 56.1, if applicable.
+Within two months of service of the Defence to revocation the claimant may lodge a Reply to the Defence to revocation  together with any Defence to an Application to amend the patent  pursuant to Rule 43.3 and 55 as well as any Defence to the Counterclaim for infringement pursuant to Rule 56.1, if applicable.

 ###### Rule 52 - Rejoinder to the Reply